cfsworkload/blue-messenger/README.md

 ## Introduction

-A messaging web application has been created so we can depoly it into our personal space after signing up for Bluemix and the DevOps service.
-We will attach the "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB" services and provide instructions for understanding how the application works and how to monitor the attached services.
+A messaging web application has been created so you can depoly it into your personal space after signing up for Bluemix and the DevOps service.
+You will attach the **Monitoring and Analytics**, **Auto-Scaling**, and **Cloudant NoSQL DB** services to the application as well as learn how to begin using these services.

 ## Sign up for / Log into Bluemix and DevOps